TJHeuvel/rival-doc/Tutorial/tutorial-charactersetup.md

 We will now go through the process of creating a new basic character, using the "StandardCharacters_ThirdPerson" package.

-Start by double-clicking the `Assets/Rival/StandardCharacters/StandardCharacters_ThirdPerson` package, and exporting it into your new project
+Start by double-clicking the `Assets/Rival/StandardCharacters/StandardCharacters_ThirdPerson` package, and importing it into your new project

 ![](../Images/tutorial_exportcharacter.png)